 Surface preparation starts with a good cleaning.
 First, you’ll want to make knobs and drawer pulls.
 Then, using hot water and degreaser, scrub all surfaces and cabinet doors with a mop.
 Then get a bucket of clean hot water and rinse the cabinets and doors with a sponge.
 Dry them when finished rinsing.
 When cabinets are free of grease, dirt and oil, give them a light sanding.
 You can do this by hand or with the help of an electric sander.
 Sand the cabinets are easier if the doors and hinges are removed.
 If the existing finish on the repainting kitchen cabinets is polyurethane or high-gloss paint, sand the cabinets and doors until the finish looks dull and shine is gone.
 If the finish is a matte painting, a good sanding wear is fine.
 Sanding wear when the surface is sanded enough to scrape up.
 Clean any residue of sawdust with a damp cloth.

-This gallery is about repainting kitchen cabinets.
+This gallery is about repainting kitchen cabinets, kitchen cabinets, repainting kitchen.